deshankoswatte/ballerina-sample-jdbc-operations/README.md

 ## About the project

  Ballerina code sample for database related operations with JDBC which are exposed as API endpoints using a ballerina service.
 Underlying scenaio is a student management system where you can add edit and delete them.
 You can find the UI for the service at https://github.com/deshankoswatte/student-data-collector-frontend.
+Module overviews for the two modules `manage_students` and `students_service` can be found at the relevant module's `Module.md` file, you can use it to gain a brief idea about the purpose of each module.

 ## Prerequisites